-How to answer “What is the last book you read?” in a job interview.
-Similar interview questions are: “What is your favourite book that everyone needs to read?” or “Which book inspired you most, and why?”
+Do you have an upcoming job interview?
+Check out my example answers to the interview question: “What is the last book you read?”
+Other similar interview question are: “What is your favorite book that everyone needs to read?” or “Which book inspired you most, and why?”

 Hiring managers often ask this question to find out if the candidate is truly informed and receptive to new concepts.
 An employer might be very keen on netting a bookworm because they are often seen as life-long learners.
 Try to structure your answer so that it matches the company culture and job role.

 For job seekers WITH EXPERIENCE

 “The last book I read was ‘Atomic Habits’ by James Clear.
 It’s certainly my favorite book on forming the right habits, and ditching the bad ones.
 Basically, the author encourages you to lose unproductive habits and start adopting productive ones.
 The idea is that 1% change each day adds up to long-term success.